yvesHakizimana/Rwanda-GeoData-Library/README.md

 ## License

-This library is licensed under the [Apache](LICENSE).
+This library is licensed under the [Apache License](LICENSE).

-For more information, documentation, or support, please contact Yves HAKIZIMANA.
+For more information, documentation, or support, please contact [yvhakizimana123@gmail.com/github.com/yvesHakizimana].